back

 Number of Platforms and Posting Cadence

-The more platforms you're on, the more work it is.
+The more platforms you’re on, the more work it is.
 Simple as that.
-Managing a single Facebook page is one job.
-Juggling Facebook, Instagram, TikTok, LinkedIn, and X is like trying to have five different conversations at once.
+Running one single Facebook page is one job.
+Trying to add in Facebook, Instagram, TikTok, LinkedIn, and X all at once is like trying to have five different conversations at once.
 Each platform has its own rules, its own audience, and its own style of content.

 Experience Level and Team Makeup

-Who you hire matters.
-Just like you'd pay a top chef more than a new cook, a seasoned agency with a portfolio of success stories is going to charge more than a freelancer who's just starting out.
+Who you hire does matter.
+Just as you would pay a top chef more than a new cook, a seasoned agency with a portfolio of success stories is going to charge more than a beginning freelancer.

 A provider’s background—whether they are a freelancer, a small agency, or a large firm—directly influences pricing.
 Each brings a different set of resources, overhead costs, and strategic depth to the table.
 Learning how to structure your own team can clarify which of these roles you’re prepared to fill.
 Check out our guide on building effective social media team roles to understand the differences.

-A freelancer usually has lower overhead but might be stretched thin.
-A full-service agency, on the other hand, brings a whole crew of specialists—strategists, copywriters, designers, and ad buyers—and their price reflects that combined expertise.
+With a freelancer, the overhead is usually lower, but they may be stretched thin.
+Whereas a full-service agency brings a whole crew of specialists-strategists, copywriters, designers, and ad buyers-and their price reflects that combined expertise.

 Your Industry and Target Audience

-Finally, the client's business itself can change the price.
-A local pizza shop trying to reach hungry college students on Instagram needs a totally different strategy than a B2B software company targeting VPs of Engineering on LinkedIn.
+Finally, the client’s business itself can change the price.
+Clearly, a local pizza shop trying to reach hungry college students on Instagram needs a completely different strategy compared to a B2B software company targeting VPs of Engineering on LinkedIn.

-Some industries, like finance or healthcare, are also heavily regulated.
-That means every post needs to be carefully vetted for compliance, which adds another layer of complexity and time.
+Some industries, such as finance or healthcare, are also heavily regulated.
+That means every post needs to be carefully vetted for compliance, adding another layer of complexity and time.
 This all gets factored into the cost.

-When you add it all up, the numbers can vary widely.
-Basic management might fall in the $500 to $5,000 monthly range.
-But for a comprehensive strategy that includes heavy content creation, ad management, and multiple platforms, costs can easily jump past $19,000 per month.
+Add it all up, and the numbers can range wildly.
+Basic management might fall in the range of $500 to $5,000 per month.
+For a comprehensive strategy involving heavy content creation, ad management, and a variety of platforms, however, costs can easily jump past $19,000 a month.

 Typical Social Media Management Rates And Packages